The 2023 Award Categories

 The Glasgow Business Award for Best Performing Large Business

-This category is open to businesses which have successfully grown their organisation and now operate with 100 employees or over.
+This category is open to large businesses (101+ employees) which have successfully grown their organisation.

 Strong leadership and clearly defined strategic objectives will have shaped the company’s growth and development.
 The company culture will demonstrate an approach to business based on encouraging employee development, creativity and empowerment.
 Employees will demonstrate strong proactive relationships with customers and suppliers and a shared ambition to optimise business performance.

 Entrants should be able to present a strong performance record and explain how their business differentiates itself from the competition.